|

 Be that as it may, my Lord, said Eowyn, he

-They had passed through the enceinte at the mouth of the gorge
+They had passed through the inner barricade, at the mouth of

-and were walking out onto the plainand a commotion at the
+the gorge, and were walking out onto the plainand a commotion

-barricade suddenly caught her attention.
-I believe that
+at the outer barricade suddenly caught their attention.

-we have visitors, Lord Fingolfin, she muttered.
+I believe we have visitors, my Lord, she said.
 Yes,

 I believe that my mercenary has arrived!
 She turned to the